DangerDev/website-articles/blog/2020-04-ngrx-duplicate-code/README.md

 ### Conclusion

-By using actions with subtypes, we will have less redundant actions by definition.Furthermore, we use a nested state, so that we no longer need case distinctions.
+By using actions with subtypes, we will have less redundant actions by definition.
+Furthermore, we use a nested state, so that we no longer need case distinctions.
 Gradually we are getting closer to the desired result.

 Of course we can come to a similar results by using other approaches, e.g. by composing the keys (`books`, `booksStatus`, `booksError` and so on) at runtime.